 - What is the standard wire amp?

-The standard wire amp is 12 AWG.
-This wire size is best for most household circuits.
+The standard wire amp is 12 AWG. it is commonly used for household circuits

 - Can you convert 100 amp to 200 amp?

-Yes, it is possible to transform a 100 amp service to a 200 amp service.
-However, this is a main electrical project that should only be done by a skilled electrician.
+Yes, it is possible 100 amp service to a 200 amp service.
+However, needed expert skills

 - How many watts is 100amp?